BeastNeedsMoreTorque/scalaLiftDemo/README.md

 The `advise` action will find matching LCBO products for the given category and store attempting to show as many as requested, one following each other vertically.
 The recommendation may use caching if a user has previously made requests from the current store and there are products and inventories available in the database for that store.
 Alternatively, the recommendation may make an immediate request to LCBO API from the server to obtain a subset of matching products for reasonable quick response, an exercise in partial degradation of service.
 In both cases, the advise action randomly selects a match of products.
 In the cached case, there may be 3000 items in a given store (e.g. wine), so it does a random sample algorithm using required size as parameter over cached products of selected category (n choose k problem).
-In the non-cached case, we use a random shuffle of the products just obtained (a permutation select one of n! problem) and then select the required count from the shuffle.
-The shuffle works from the indices of the collection.
+In the non-cached case, we use a random shuffle of the products just obtained (a permutation select one of n! problem) and then restrict to the required count from the shuffle.
+The shuffle or permutation works from the indices of the collection, which is assumed to be a moderately small collection ( a configurable parameter as to how many products we are willing to query immediately from the LCBO to satisfy client request, `advisor.maxSampleSize`).

 Random algorithms of sampling and shuffling are taken from The Art of Computer Programming by Knuth with minor adjustments to Scala.